kksgandhi/personal_site/indie game recommendations.md

 My rating: 7/10

-Recommendability: 6/10
+Mass Appeal: 6/10

 ### Undertale (6-8 hours)

 This game has a cult following for a reason!
 Incredibly memorable characters and a very unique approach to character relationships that I unfortunately can't speak about because of spoilers...
-Slightly lower recommendability because it's a parody of video games, so it only works if you've played a lot.
+Slightly lower mass appeal because it's a parody of video games, so it only works if you've played a lot.

 My rating: 8/10

-Recommendability: 6/10
+Mass Appeal: 6/10

 ### A Hat in Time (9 hours)